-- (j) The site is not located on Article 2(3) land. - (k) The site does not form part of a site of special scientific interest; a safety hazard area; or, a military explosives storage area. - (I) The site is not and does not contain a scheduled monument. - (m) The building is not listed. - 4.5 In respect of the provisions of Q.2-(1): - (a) transport and highways impacts -
+- (j) The site is not located on Article 2(3) land. - (k) The site does not form part of a site of special scientific interest; a safety hazard area; or, a military explosives storage area. - (I) The site is not and does not contain a scheduled monument. - (m) The building is not listed. - 4.5 In respect of the provisions of Q.2-(1):

-Weddicar Hall has an existing access onto the adopted highway to the southwest of the site.
+(a) transport and highways impacts -

+Access is proposed via the existing access connecting to the U4022.

 There is also an access approved under planning application ref.
-4/13/2148/0F1 for which a lawful commencement has been confirmed and that Applicant confirms it is to be completed in the near future.
+4/13/2148/0F1 for which a lawful commencement has been confirmed.
+The development is currently under construction.